nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 1. Go back to the &ldquo;Technical validation&rdquo; node.
 2. Click on the **Variables** tab.
-   Add the hoo_comment to the right column.
+   Add the *hoo_comment* to the right column.
    ![]({{file name='Simple_Workflow_006_1.png'}} ?w=600,border=true)
 3. Save you work
-4. Click on the **Open View Designer** link.
+4. Click on the **Open View Designer** button.
    ![]({{file name='link_view_designer.png'}} ?w=600,border=true)
-5. In the Layout tab, navigate to "Workflows", then "SalesProposalWorkflow" and click on "Technical validation"
+5. In the Layout tab, navigate to **Workflows** > **SalesProposalWorkflow** and click on **Technical validation**
    ![]({{file name='vd_wf_technical_validation_layout1.png'}} ?w=300,border=true)
     A  page with the Technical validation task layout is displayed.
-If there is no layout, click on the "*Customize*" button
+If there is no layout, click on the **Customize** button
     ![]({{file name='vd_wf_technical_validation_layout2.png'}} ?w=600,border=true)
-5. Delete the properties displayed in the layout using the bin icon once an element is selected
+5. Delete the properties displayed in the layout using the delete icon once an element is selected
     ![]({{file name='vd_wf_technical_validation_layout3.png'}} ?w=300,border=true)
-6. Add a field for the comment of the user who validates: Drag the &ldquo;hoo_comment&rdquo; field from the workflow variables schema from the element catalogue and drop it on the layout, Using the _Edit mode_
+6. Add a field for the comment of the user who validates: Drag the *hoo_comment* field from the workflow variables schema from the element catalogue and drop it on the layout, Using the *Edit mode*
     ![]({{file name='vd_wf_technical_validation_layout4.png'}} ?w=600,border=true)
-7. Change its title for "Head of operations comment".
+7. Change its title for `Head of operations comment`.
     ![]({{file name='vd_wf_technical_validation_layout5.png'}} ?w=600,border=true)

 #### Setting up the Tasks Buttons